bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 title: "Buddhism as a Model of Self-Development"
 permalink: /budselfdev
 is_article: true
-date: 2024-11-21 12:00:00 +0700
+date: 2026-02-08 12:00:00 +0700
 ---

 - TOC
 {:toc}

 After I studied Buddhism seriously and critically, it happens that many things taught by the tradition have to be discarded.
 I do not want to make myself in trouble by rejecting the tradition.
-But rather my integrity does not allow inconsistency happens.
+But rather my integrity does not allow inconsistency (which probably leads to hypocrisy).
 When we really understand things critically, we cannot help rejecting things not conforming to what we hold as true.

 Still, many things in Buddhism survive the bomb of critical thinking, and we can apply them to our contemporary life.
 Here I will show the most realistic use of Buddhism that has withstood tests for more than two millennia.
 But to make it applicable to the world today, we have to interpret it with new light.